James Barnard: Awards and accolades

-Barnard's research has featured in 60 international publications.
-He was awarded the Camp Medal from the Water Environment Federation (WEF), the Imhoff/Koch award of the International Water Association and the Clarke Prize of the National Water Research Institute.
-He has been elected as a Distinguished Member of the American Society of Civil Engineers, A Fellow of WEF and was the recipient of the Lee Kuan Yew Water Prize at Singapore International Water Week in 2011.
+Barnard was awarded the Camp Medal from the Water Environment Federation (WEF), the Imhoff/Koch award of the International Water Association and the Clarke Prize of the National Water Research Institute.
+He was elected as a Distinguished Member of the American Society of Civil Engineers, a Fellow of WEF and was the recipient of the Lee Kuan Yew Water Prize at Singapore International Water Week in 2011.
 Barnard has been awarded Honorary Doctorates from the University of Johannesburg, Stellenbosch University and the Iowa State University.
-He is a member of the Distinguished Group of Professionals of the International Water Association and has received a Gold Medal from the South African Academy of Science and Arts.
-Barnard is also a member of the National Academy of Engineering (2021).
+He was a member of the Distinguished Group of Professionals of the International Water Association and has received a Gold Medal from the South African Academy of Science and Arts.
+Barnard was also a member of the National Academy of Engineering (2021).

+Personal life and death

+Barnard married Maryna Minnaar in 1963, and had a daughter.
+He died at the age of 90 in Leawood, Kansas, a suburb of Kansas City, Missouri, on January 27, 2026.